-At present, steroid manufacturing is occupying a significant place in the pharmaceutical industries.
-The annual global market sales have reached 10 billion dollars in the past few years.
-Due to this, steroids have become the second-largest class of drugs sold for medicinal purposes.
+Steroid manufacturing occupies an important place in the pharmaceutical industry.
+As a result, the annual global market sales have reached 10 billion dollars in the past few years.
+Because of this, steroids have become the second-largest class of drugs sold for medicinal purposes.

-In nations where the laws are stringent, many pharmaceutical laboratories produce steroids in homemade, underground labs, usually from raw substances imported from various parts of the world.
-Subsequently, in many countries, most steroids are being obtained illegally via black-market trading.
+In nations with stringent laws, many pharmaceutical laboratories produce steroids in homemade, underground labs, usually from raw substances imported from various parts of the world.
+Subsequently, in many countries, most are obtained illegally via black-market trading.

-- Medical experts distribute steroids as injections, oral capsules, topical cream and gels, inhalers, and skin patches based on the mode of administration.
+- Medical experts distribute steroids as injections, oral capsules, topical creams and gels, inhalers, and skin patches based on the mode of administration.

 - Based on the application, doctors and practitioners distribute androgenic or anabolic.

-- Based on distribution channels, manufacturers segmented steroids for retail pharmacies, online pharmacies, and hospital pharmacies.
+- Based on distribution channels, manufacturers segmented steroids for retail, online, and hospital pharmacies.

-Many health practitioners and doctors may prescribe steroids to their patients for legal, legitimate medicinal purposes.
-Medical experts prescribe steroids for breast cancer, delayed puberty, low red blood count, and other autoimmune disorders.
+Many health practitioners and doctors may prescribe steroids for legal medicinal purposes.
+For example, medical experts prescribe steroids for breast cancer, delayed puberty, low red blood count, and other autoimmune disorders.

-As a typical customer, any individual can easily purchase synthetic steroids, injectable testosterone, and alternative therapies from black market dealers and internet websites without needing a prescription.
-There is a high likelihood that at least one member of your local gym uses steroids.
+As a typical customer, any individual can easily purchase synthetic steroids, injectable testosterone, and alternative therapies from black market dealers and internet websites with no prescription.
+At least one member of your local gym likely uses it.
 Also, any healthy person can go to a hormone therapy clinic, complain of low hormone symptoms, and the clinician will prescribe steroids to treat their complaints.
-Some symptoms that will quickly get you approved for steroids use under a licensed medical provider are mental fatigue, low sex drive, physical fatigue, feeling depressed, reduced erections, obesity, and slower hair growth.
+Some signs that will quickly get you approved for steroid use under a licensed medical provider are mental fatigue, low sex drive, physical fatigue, feeling depressed, reduced erections, obesity, and slower hair growth.

-According to different degree searches, 87% of the online websites openly sell used forms of steroids.
+According to different degree searches, 87% of online websites openly sell used forms of steroids.
 Subsequently, internal pharmacies supply these sites outside the FDA jurisdictions.
-Many black-market traders and sites also give potentially inaccurate information to the customers.
-Different data has demonstrated that synthetic steroids are on the rise, which unlike traditional steroids made for medical uses, have more harmful effects that are still unknown and may result in a plethora of strange effects on an individual’s body.
+Many black-market traders and sites also give potentially inaccurate information to customers.
+Different data have shown that synthetic steroids are on the rise.
+Unlike traditional steroids made for medical use, they have more harmful effects that are still unknown and may cause many strange impacts on an individual’s body.

 Administering an Anabolic